Listen to us, I'm sure you'll be amazed,

 - Greatest Hits Album: Oh, so many.
 Recent years have seen a bit more thought go into their compilations, with The Definitive Groove Collection being a well-regarded career-spanning double CD, Magnifique covering similar ground but with radio edits of many of the singles (though this does leave space for a few extra "deep" LP cuts), and Up All Night (which uses full-length versions) being roughly half-and-half Chic tracks, and Chic productions for other artists.

-- Heterosexual Life-Partners: Bernard and Nile.
-In a Crowning Moment of Heartwarming (with just a little bit of Ho Yay), on the Live at Budokan album (their last performance together), Rodgers actually introduces Edwards as "My partner in music and my partner in life".
+- Heterosexual Life-Partners: Bernard and Nile, on the Live at Budokan album (their last performance together), Rodgers actually introduces Edwards as "My partner in music and my partner in life".

 - The Great Depression: "Good Times" draws parallels between this era and the late 1970s, via a Shout-Out to the song "Happy Days (Are Here Again)" and the suggestion "Let's cut a rug / A little jive and jitterbug".

-- I Am the Band: Previously a Revolving Door Band, but since the death of Bernard Edwards in 1996 Chic has been Nile Rodgers and whoever is on stage with him at the time.
-Other than Nile, the only regular reamining from the Edwards days is lead vocalist Sylver Logan Sharp, who joined in 1991.
+- I Am the Band: Previously a Revolving Door Band, but since Bernard Edwards' death in 1996, Chic has been Nile Rodgers and whoever is on stage with him at the time.

 - Lead Bassist: Edwards.